IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Abstract

 \section{Abstract}

 Intent identification serves as the foundation for generating appropriate responses in personalized question answering (PQA).
 However, existing benchmarks evaluate only response quality or retrieval performance without directly measuring intent identification capabilities.
 This gap is critical because without understanding which intents users prioritize, systems cannot generate responses satisfying individual information needs.
 To address this, we introduce the concept of \textit{core intents}: intents users prioritize when selecting answers to satisfy their information needs.
 To evaluate these core intents, we propose \textbf{\bench}, a benchmark for core \underline{\textbf{I}}ntent identification in \underline{\textbf{P}}ersonalized \underline{\textbf{Q}}uestion \underline{\textbf{A}}nswering.
-Since users do not explicitly state their prioritized intents, we derive core intents from observable behavior patterns in answer selection, grounded in satisficing theory where users choose answers meeting their acceptance thresholds.
+Since users do not explicitly state their prioritized intents, we derive core intents from observable behavior patterns in answer selection, grounded in bounded rationality, where users satisfice by choosing answers meeting their acceptance thresholds.
 We construct a dataset with various domains through systematic filtering, LLM-based annotation, and rigorous quality control combining automated verification with human validation.
 Experimental evaluations across state-of-the-art language models reveal that current systems struggle with core intent identification in personalized contexts.
-Models fail to identify core intents from user histories, with performance degrading as question complexity increases.
-The code and dataset will be made publicly available to facilitate future research in this direction.
+Models fail to identify core intents from user histories, with performance degrading as question complexity increases. \href{https://github.com/jieyong99/IPQA}{[REPOSITORY]} \blfootnote{\textsuperscript{$\dagger$}Corresponding author.}